Tholimettu 2025 is a FLN Programme, check First step program details from here

 Plans for teaching and learning process

-Further the DEOs, MEOs, Complex HMs, Mandal FLN Nodal Officers, CRPS at District, Mandal and Cluster levels have been oriented in respect of the Tholimettu’ program in different spells, on their roles and responsibilities towards providing academic mentoring and support to teachers.
+Further, the DEOs, MEOs, Complex HMs, Mandal FLN Nodal Officers, and CRPS at District, Mandal and Cluster levels have been oriented in respect of the Tholimettu program in different spells, on their roles and responsibilities towards providing academic mentoring and support to teachers.
 A copy of the module has been provided to the District and Mandal Level Nodal Officers.

-Consequently, it has been decided to take up an intensive and focused implementation of the Tholimettu’ program from 15.10.2022 to 31.10.2022 wherein teachers will exclusively focus on teaching and learning process in the classrooms, as required by the pedagogy advocated under the ‘Tholimettu’ program.
+Consequently, it has been decided to implement the Tholimettu program intensively and focused, wherein teachers will exclusively focus on the teaching and learning process in the classrooms, as required by the pedagogy advocated under the Tholimettu program.

-In order to provide supportive supervision during this period, monitoring officers including State level officers, SCERT faculty, District In-charges, DEOs, District Samagra Shiksha Coordinators, MEOS, Mandal FLN Nodal Officers and Cluster Nodal Officers are hereby instructed to visit schools and observe the classrooms.
+To provide supportive supervision during this period, monitoring officers, including state-level officers, SCERT faculty, District In-charges, DEOs, District Samagra Shiksha Coordinators, MEOS, Mandal FLN nodal officers, and cluster nodal officers, are hereby instructed to visit schools and observe the classrooms.

-Further Additional Directors and Joint Directors, who have been appointed as observers shall visit the districts allotted to them and extend supportive supervision for effective implementation of the Tholimettu’ program.
-They shall also follow the prescribed Monitoring Protocol of visiting the districts allotted to them, for at least 2-days a week, and submit reports to the DSE By the end of this intensive implementation fortnight for Tholimettu’ program, it is expected that we shall achieve significant change in the classroom teaching and learning processes, which shall serve as a basis for achieving the larger objectives of FLN.
+They shall also follow the prescribed Monitoring Protocol of visiting the districts allotted to them for at least two days a week and submitting reports to the DSE.
+By the end of this intensive implementation fortnight for the Tholimettu program, we expect to achieve significant change in the classroom teaching and learning processes, which will serve as a basis for achieving the larger objectives of FLN.

-• This module contains Month wise, Week wise and Day-wise Annual Plan for classes 1 to 5 along with detailed period plans covering one Bridge activity (to be transacted in 5 periods) and one unit ( to be transacted in 10-15 periods).
+• This module contains a month-wise, week-wise, and Day-wise Annual Plan for classes 1 to 5, along with detailed period plans covering one Bridge activity (to be transacted in 5 periods) and one unit ( to be transacted in 10-15 periods).

-• All these plans are in alignment with our Discourse Oriented Pedagogy and aim at achieving the specific learning outcomes prescribed for Classes 1 to 5.
+• All these plans align with our Discourse-Oriented Pedagogy and aim to achieve the specific learning outcomes prescribed for Classes 1 to 5.

-• A number of activities are suggested to make the classroom environment learner friendly.
-Teachers are suggested to ensure the involvement of all the students in the classroom activities.
+• A number of activities are suggested to make the classroom environment learner-friendly.
+Teachers are suggested to ensure the involvement of all students in the classroom activities.

 • The Annual plan is prepared for 28 weeks @ 5 days per week i.e., for 140 days, giving a liberal margin of almost 60 days for all celebration days, examinations and other activities.

-• The TLM suggested can be easily procured by the teacher from his/her surroundings.
+• The teacher can easily procure the TLM suggested from his/her surroundings.

-• Teachers are instructed to go through the plans beforehand and make necessary modifications so as to suit to the specific needs of their individual classrooms.
+• Teachers are instructed to review the plans beforehand and make necessary modifications to suit the specific needs of their individual classrooms.

-• Further it is suggested that they keep the TLM ready before entering the classroom for effective transaction of the classroom activities.
+• Further, it is suggested that they keep the TLM ready before entering the classroom to facilitate the effective transaction of classroom activities.

-• It is hoped that by the time teachers complete the transaction of Unit -1 following the period plans in this module they will be habituated to write and transact effective period plans for the remaining units
+• It is hoped that by the time teachers complete the transaction of Unit -1 following the period plans in this module, they will be habituated to writing and transact effective period plans for the remaining units.

 What is Foundational Literacy and Numeracy?

-FLN: The Education system aims to achieve Foundational Literacy and Numeracy by 2026-27, where, by Grade 3 every child can Read with Comprehension, Write, Basic Mathematical Operations and Learn basic life skills.
-The NIPUN vision of the Mission is to create an enabling environment to ensure universal acquisition of foundational literacy and numeracy, so that by 2026-27 every child achieves the desired learning competencies in reading, writing and numeracy at the end of Grade III and not later than Grade V.
+The NIPUN vision Mission is to create an enabling environment to ensure the universal acquisition of foundational literacy and numeracy so that by 2026-27, every child achieves the desired learning competencies in reading, writing and numeracy at the end of Grade III and not later than Grade V.

-• Oral Language: Development Includes improved listening comprehension; oral vocabulary and extended conversation skills.
-The experiences in oral language are important for developing skills of reading and writing.
+• Oral Language: Development Includes improved listening comprehension, oral vocabulary, and extended conversation skills.
+The experiences in oral language are essential for developing skills of reading and writing.

 • Decoding: Involves deciphering written words based on understanding the relationship between symbols and their sounds.

-• Reading Fluency: Refers to the ability to read a text with accuracy, speed (automaticity), expression (prosody), and comprehension that allows children to make meaning from the text.
-Many children recognise aksharas, but read them laboriously, one-by-one.
+• Reading Fluency refers to the ability to read a text with accuracy, speed (automaticity), expression (prosody), and comprehension that allows children to make meaning from the text.
+Many children recognise akharas but read them laboriously, one by one.

-• Reading Comprehension: Involves constructing meaning from a text and thinking critically about it.
-This domain covers the competencies of understanding texts and retrieving information from them, as well as interpreting texts.
+• Reading Comprehension involves constructing meaning from a text and thinking critically about it.
+This domain covers the competencies of understanding texts, retrieving information from them, and interpreting texts.

 • Writing: This domain includes the competencies of writing aksharas and words as well as writing for expression.

-• Foundational Numeracy: Foundational Numeracy means the ability to reason and to apply simple numerical concepts in daily life problem solving.
+• Foundational Numeracy means the ability to reason and apply simple numerical concepts in daily problem-solving.
 The major aspects and components of early mathematics are:

 • Pre-number concepts: Count and understand the number system.